zora-wuw/features/README.md

 * User-Name : MongoDB user name
 * Psword : MongoDB password
 * Output-Folder : ended with "/"
+* Collection-Number : Process on "1" or "all" collections
+* Collection-Name : if "Collection-Number" is "1", then set the coolection name

 Outputs:
 * CSV files